The mind needs books like a sword needs a whetstone. Tyrion knows it, and so does every book lover. Let's find you some great books!

 The author projects a realistic couple who are poles apart from each other in a tale set in North Carolina, America.
 The book is written in first person perspective from the point of view of the lad.
 The narrator is a young boy from 1950s and the author is personally attached to this novel’s muse.

 Coming to the story, it revolves around two school teens falling in love under unusual circumstances.
 The plot is beautifully crafted with high morals and the power of love as the crux.
 Landon Carter is a popular kid whereas Jamie Sullivan is the daughter of the senator and is considered as miss goody-two-shoes.
-They have nothing in common, yet the heart touching things that Landon does for his beloved makes her fall for him.
+They have nothing in common, yet the heart-touching things that Landon does for his beloved make her fall for him.

 The book was a real hit back when it came out and still stands out as a classic.
 A story that is so intense and touching that it won’t be forgotten anytime soon.
 The biggest plus points for A Walk to Remember are the way the potential of love is tested in multiple instances and the ultimate character transformation readers get to witness.
 Not to forget that the language of the book is easily acceptable by the readers.
 Unsurprisingly, the book was adapted into a motion picture of the same name, in the year 2002.